sebandrien/py-behavior-analysis/README.md

 A histogram is done to visualize distribution of ages.
 ![JupyterLab](images/graph_01.png)

 A scatterplot is done to see if there is any correrlation between age and number of apps installed.
+No correlation is visualized.
 ![JupyterLab](images/graph_02.png)

 A boxplot is used to visualzie the distributuion between genders which shows near equal distribution.